Sir-Apple/manga-space/README.md

 - CSS

 ## Description
-My Manga Space is a React-based manga browsing platform that fetches and displays up-to-date manga content from the OtruyenAPI.
-With a stylish dark theme, bold fonts, and responsive card-based layout, users can:
+My Manga Space is a React-based manga browsing platform that fetches and displays up-to-date manga content from the OtruyenAPI which is Vietnamese-subbed for Vietnamese manga readers.
+Features:

-    📖 Explore the latest manga releases by category or genre 🔍 Search for manga titles via the search interface ⭐ View trending manga lists
+- Explore the latest manga releases by category or genre
+- Search for manga titles via the search interface
+- View trending manga lists
-    📄 Access detailed information on each manga, including cover, description, and categories
+- Access detailed information on each manga, including cover, description, and categories

 ## Testing
 View web live here: https://manga-space.netlify.app/home